Dr. Cindy Hutnik

 Vice-Chair, AMOSO Governing Committee

-Dr. Fuller was elected as the Vice Chair of the AMOSO Governing Committee March 1, 2020.
-In addition to his Vice Chair role on the Governing Committee he also is a non-voting member of the Signatories Committee, Governing Committee and Resource Sub-Committee as well as Chair of the Resource Sub-Committee.
-He works collaboratively with the Governing Committee Chair and the Executive Director to assist in the formulation of policies, procedures and guidelines for AMOSO to administer the AHSC AFP Agreement.
+Dr. Gunaratnam was elected Vice Chair of the AMOSO Governing Committee on July 1, 2025.
+Before this appointment, he served as a member of the AMOSO Opportunities Research Fund Sub-Committee beginning in Spring 2021.
+In addition to his Vice Chair responsibilities, he is a non-voting member of the Signatories Committee, Governing Committee, and Resource Sub-Committee, and currently serves as Chair of the Resource Sub-Committee.
+Dr. Gunaratnam works collaboratively with the Governing Committee Chair and the Executive Director to support the development of policies, procedures, and guidelines for the effective administration of the AHSC AFP Agreement.

 Ms. Patricia Telfer